Ludwig Maximilian University of Munich: Munich International Summer University

-History

 Germany has a long tradition of hosting summer programs for international students.
 The LMU Munich organised its Summer University for the first time in 1927.
 Labelled as Sommerkurse für Ausländer (Summer Courses for Foreigners) the Summer University ran annually until 1934 and primarily consisted of German Language courses for international students.
 After a longer intermittence period, LMU's Summer University resumed as Internationaler Münchner Sommer (International Summer in Munich).
 Since then the number of courses has increased and the range of subject-specific Summer Schools was extended to further academic disciplines.
 From 2008 onwards LMU's Summer University operates under the name Munich International Summer University (MISU).

-Objectives

-A central aim of MISU is to boost the interntationality of the LMU Munich in terms of research and teaching.
+A central aim of MISU is to boost the internationality of the LMU Munich in terms of research and teaching.
 Compared to semester-based student exchange programs, short-term programs such as Summer Schools have the advantage for international students to receive a very intensive and concise insight into the research areas and campus at the LMU Munich.
 MISU hereby has the objective to combine excellent academic education with extra-curricular activities.
 Participants are thus not only supervised intensively by established researchers on selected topics but are also introduced to the history, culture and politics of Munich, Bavaria and Germany.
 Moreover, the Summer University allows the LMU Munich to intensify cooperation with international partner universities.
 MISU's short-term programs therefore strengthen the LMU's international visibility as one of the highest ranked universities in Europe.
-Having attended MISU courses, students might consider pursuing a postgraduate study or a doctoral degree at the LMU Munich in the future.
-Participants who fulfilled all course requirements are awarded with graded certificates and ECTS credits in line with the European Credit Transfer System.

-Courses

-MISU offers two course formats: subject-specific summer academies and German Language Classes.

-MISU's summer academies are subject-specific courses that either introduce students to new topics or upgrade students' knowledge on research areas in academic fields of interest.
-The summer academies are designed and organized in close cooperation with LMU's faculties and researchers.
-Most of the summer academies are open for students of different academic backgrounds and levels.
-Interdisciplinary seminars bring the advantage that students may exchange information beyond their respective academic fields and may hence learn from each other about new perspectives.
-The number of participants per course is limited in order to ensure intensive supervision and student interactions in class.
-Most of the summer academies do not only take place in Munich but also provide for academic and culturally motivated stays in other European cities.
-The following academic disciplines are covered by MISU summer academies.